 The Castlemilk Moorit sheep is one of the RBST success stories.

 In the early part of the twentieth century, the late Sir Jock Buchanan-Jardine began a breeding programme on his Castlemilk Estate in Dumfriesshire, Scotland.
-Using Manx Loaghtan, Shetland and the wild Mouflon sheep he developed a breed specifically to beautify his parkland and provide fine, kemp free "moorit" coloured wool to clothe his workers.
+Using Manx Loaghtan, Shetland and the wild Mouflon breeds, he developed a new breed of sheep.
+These were specifically to be ornamental on his parkland, and at the same time provide fine, kemp free "moorit" coloured wool to clothe his workers.

 The wool of these special sheep is a lovely toffee brown colour; I use it for hats and gloves.